The Ultimate Event Planning Guide: 9 Actionable Steps

 - Include Facebook Customer Chat to your event site so increase engagement with your organization and answer FAQs quickly.
 This is also a great way to increase your contact list on Facebook

-- Twitter is a great way to sent short bursts of informative content.
+- Twitter is a great way to send short bursts of informative content.
 Gifs and images do really well at this asepct.

 - Users are typically more active and pliable on Twitter, so this is also an ideal place to @ your speakers and influences to get them to share.
 The beauty of twitter is that comments act as a lower form of sharing, and they still get the content around.